aidanvoidout/aidanvoidout.github.io/_writeups/sentinel_ctfs.md

 ## > Fuzz (Web, 150)
 https://sentinelsofvigil-fuzz.chals.io

-web fuzzing is testing various inputs for a web app and hoping to induce unwanted behaviour.
+web fuzzing is testing various inputs for a web app and hoping to induce unwanted behaviour, basically just poke it until it screams

 in this website, we are provided a text input. upon submitting the input, the app reflects the input.

-using the payload `javascript <script>alert(1337)</script>` suggests XSS but nothing much can be done with that
+my first instinct was using the payload `javascript <script>alert(1337)</script>`, which successfully reflected an alert popup. this suggests XSS but nothing much can be done with that alone

 using the payload `sql ' OR 1=1;--` or similar simply reflects the input as is with no errors thrown, suggesting no sqli vulnerability